 In addition to this specialized collection of books housed in the Seminary library, the student has access to the resources of libraries throughout the nation through interlibrary loan.
 Students are also free to consult the library of Perkins School of Theology and other theological libraries in the area which make available well over one million volumes.

-Apartments (a total of approximately 116 units) are owned by the Seminary and rented to married students.
-When all the apartments are filled, the Seminary, on request, assists students in finding off-campus housing.
+Apartments (a total of approximately eighty-eight units) are owned by the Seminary and rented to married students.
+Information on non-Seminary-owned apartments and houses is available on request from the Seminary's Director of Housing.

 Admissions Procedures